Car AC Recharge: 7-Step Guide | YourMechanic Advice

 • If the clutch is not engaging the compressor, then the AC system is either very low on refrigerant, there is an electrical problem, or the compressor itself has failed.
 Adding more refrigerant after pressure testing will allow you to know which of these the cause is.

-Step 3: Test the pressure.
+Step 3: The third step to recharge the AC is to test the pressure.
 To test the pressure, turn the vehicle off and locate the low side pressure port.
 The low side pressure service port is generally located on the passenger side of the engine bay.
-It will have a black or grey cap on it with the letter “L”.
+It will have a black or gray cap on it with the letter “L”.

 low side pressure cap